stargatedaw/stargate/src/windows/README.md

 # Overview
-This is the procedure for creating Windows build artifacts, both the installer.
+This is the procedure for creating the Windows portable executable and installer.
 Note that it may be possible to compile for 32 bit Windows, but at the present time it is untested and unsupported

+The following components must be setup and configured prior to building:
+- Python
+- MSYS2
+- NSIS
+- Visual Studio
+- Stargate repo and dependencies

+The build steps proceed as follows:
+- Pull the source code
+- Build the engine exe
+- Strip the DWARF debug symbols and convert them to PDB
+- Run pyinstaller to create the portable executable
+- Run NSIS to create the Windows installer

 # Initial Setup
 ## Create a fresh 64 bit Windows 10 VM